Tips for making your resume stand out

 Be careful not to overload your resume.
 Cramming as much information about yourself as text size and margins will allow makes it more difficult for the hiring manager to find the most relevant information.

 "Remember the purpose of the resume is to get you the interview.
-Don't load up the resume with everything but the kitchen sink," says Paul McDonald, senior executive director at Robert Half.
+Don't load up the resume with everything but the kitchen sink," said Paul McDonald, senior executive director at Robert Half.
 "Instead, put enough detail in the resume to make a hiring manager want to learn more."

 Keep in mind, employers tend to have quite a few resumes they need to look over, and thus don't tend to spend much time on any individual resume – at least in the early stages of the application process.
 The easier your resume is to read, the more likely it is to actually be read.